Attributes Guided Feature Learning for Vehicle Re-identification: Introduction

 \section{Introduction}

 \IEEEPARstart{V}{ehicle} re-identification (Re-ID) is a frontier and important research problem in computer vision, which has many potential applications, such as intelligent transportation, urban surveillance and security since vehicle is the most important object in urban surveillance.
 The aim of vehicle Re-ID is to identify the same vehicle across non-overlapping cameras.
-Although license plate can uniquely identify the vehicle, it is scarcely recognizable due to motion blur, challenging camera view and low resolution etc. in real-life surveillance.
-Some researchers have explored spatial-temporal information~\cite{wang2017orientation,shen2017learning,liu2016deep,liu2018provid} to boost the performance of appearance based vehicle Re-ID.
-However, it is difficult to obtain the complete spatial-temporal information since the vehicles may only appear in a few of the cameras in the large scale camera networks.
+Although license plate can uniquely identify the vehicle, it is scarcely recognizable due to the challenging factors of motion blur, challenging camera view and low resolution, to name a few.
+Some researchers have explored spatio-temporal information~\cite{shen2017learning,liu2016deep,liu2018provid,hsu2019multi} to boost the performance of appearance based vehicle Re-ID.
+However, it is difficult to obtain the complete spatio-temporal information since the vehicles may only appear in a few of the cameras in the large scale camera networks.
 Therefore, the prevalent vehicle Re-ID methods still focus on appearance based models.

-Extensive works dedicate on person Re-ID in the past decade~\cite{Zheng_2017_ICCV,li2014deepreid,liu2018pose,wei2018person,deng2018image,chen2018deep,su2015multi,khamis2014joint}, which focus on two mainstreams: (1) Appearance modelling~\cite{li2014deepreid,liu2018pose,wei2018person}, which develops robust feature descriptors to leverage the various changes and occlusions among different camera views.
-(2) Learning-based methods~\cite{Zheng_2017_ICCV,ahmed2015improved,liao2015person,chen2018deep,su2015multi,khamis2014joint}, which learns metric distance to mitigate the appearance gaps between the low-level features and high-level semantics.
-Recently, deep neural networks have made a marvellous progress on both feature learning~\cite{Zheng_2017_ICCV,su2015multi,khamis2014joint} and metric learning~\cite{ahmed2015improved,liao2015person,chen2018deep} for person Re-ID.
-However, directly employing person Re-ID models for vehicle Re-ID obviously cannot guarantee the satisfactory performance, since the appearance of pedestrians and vehicles varies in the different manner from different viewpoints.
+Extensive works dedicate on person Re-ID in the past decade~\cite{zheng2017unlabeled,liu2018pose,wei2018person,chen2018deep,su2015multi,khamis2014joint,fan2018unsupervised}, which focus on two mainstreams: (1) Appearance modelling~\cite{liu2018pose,wei2018person,fan2018unsupervised}, which develops robust feature descriptors to encode the various changes and occlusions among different camera views.
+(2) Learning-based methods~\cite{zheng2017unlabeled,ahmed2015improved,liao2015person,chen2018deep,su2015multi,khamis2014joint}, which learns metric distance to mitigate the appearance gaps between the low-level features and high-level semantics.
+Recently, deep neural networks have made a marvelous progress on both feature learning~\cite{zheng2017unlabeled,su2015multi,khamis2014joint} and metric learning~\cite{ahmed2015improved,liao2015person,chen2018deep} for person Re-ID.
+However, directly employing person Re-ID models for vehicle Re-ID could not guarantee the satisfactory performance, since the appearance of pedestrians and vehicles varies in the different manner from different viewpoints.